mururi/my_Akan_name/README.md

 #### Akan Name Generator Web App, Dec 13 2021
 #### By **Dennis Kiboi**
 ## Description
 The Akan people of Ghana frequently name their children after the day of the week they were born and the order in which they were born.
-These "day names" have further meanings concerning the soul and character of the person.
-Middle names have considerably more variety and can refer to their birth order, twin status, or an ancestor's middle name.
-Most Ghanaians have at least one name from this system, even if they also have an English or Christian name.
-Notable figures with day names include Ghana's first president Kwame Nkrumah and former United Nations Secretary-General Kofi Annan.

-This application will automatically generate your Akan name based on your day of birth and gender.
+This is a web application that will automatically generate your Akan name based on your day of birth and gender.

 ![My Akan Name App](/images/myAkanNameApp.png)

 ## Setup/Installation Requirements
 ### Requirements
 * A computer, tablet or phone